bytesunite/li-git-essential-training/ch5-make-changes-to-files.md

 <samp>
 </pre>

-The next step is to stage the modified file, commit it, and push it to your repo.<br>
+The next step is to stage the modified file, commit it, and push it to your repo.

 myRepoDir/$ `git commit -m "added an additional line of text"`

 Changes can add up quickly, so how can we see changes we made to a file?